 First issue of Property Essentials — the monthly roundup for property managers who do not have time to read everything, but cannot afford to miss what matters.
-January 2026 opens the year with substantive topics: energy, inheritance tax, tenant protections, and case law favouring property owners.
+January 2026 opens the year with substantive topics: energy, tenant protections, the syndic framework, and case law.

 1. EPC Brussels co-ownership: fines up to EUR 62,500